 In this blog, we got the chance to catch up with Rosanna.
-She is the club manager for our Tottenham Green club and has swam at every one of our clubs!
+She is the club manager for our Tottenham Green club and has swum at every one of our clubs!
 Rosanna shares her journey to becoming a confident swimmer and the amazing role she plays in her community.

 I learnt to swim as a young child, but I wasn’t good at sport at school so that put me off doing sport as I was too embarrassed.
 It wasn’t until I was in my 30s that I started swimming regularly.
 I now swim 4 times a week.